 Big myth.
 All kinds of women choose to freeze their eggs for all kinds of reasons.
 While many focus on education and careers, others are forced to delay childbearing due to illness.
 Many others simply haven’t found the right partner during their prime childbearing years.
 There’s no right or wrong reason to freeze your eggs.
 Fortunately, recent advances in medicine and technology now allow women the potential to delay pregnancy until the “right time” for them, whether that means the right partner, the right point in their career, or even the right state of health.

 Many women say that just knowing they can take active steps to increase their chance of having a genetically related, healthy child at an older age is a huge stress reliever.
-If you think you may be interested in freezing your eggs, make an appointment at CT Fertility in Trumbull, CT to learn more.
+If you think you egg freezing may be right for you make an appointment at CT Fertility in Trumbull, CT or at our Manhattan fertility to meet with a specialist.